opf/openproject/docs/user-guide/backlogs-scrum/faq/README.md

 - check whether your role in the current project (e.g. "Member") has sufficient rights to move the the work package (e.g. from "new" to "in progress") in the [workflow settings](../../../system-admin-guide/manage-work-packages/work-package-workflows/)
 - remove unused story types in the administration
 - deactivate the Backlogs module in the project settings

+## How can I change the the color of a user's tasks?

+The colors can be changed in your personal settings: Please click on your avatar, then navigate to **My account -> Settings -> Backlogs**.
+There you can change the task color.